Text by Daniel Mackenzie

 Contrasts.
 The experience of one thing as it can be changed in relation to another.
 The real magic of this kind of collaboration is about the third thing, that which is exclusive of neither.

-We’re only able to grow when we explore different perspectives from our own.
-Me telling myself what I already know is just boring, and even when I manage to affirm that my contribution carries a sense of quality, morphing dual brain waves into a single cell organism gives the soup its depth of flavour.
+We can only grow when we explore different perspectives from our own.
+Me telling myself what I already know is just boring, and even when I manage to affirm that my contribution carries a sense of quality, morphing dual brain waves into a single-cell organism gives the soup its depth of flavour.
 On a broader scale, the challenge lies in the fact that an ‘us vs them’ ideology doesn’t expose us to the wide variety of possibilities we gain from being together and embracing our differences.